 Seabed mining is an evolving industry focused on exploiting aggregate and mineral deposits on and under the seabed.
-It is considered a relatively new and controversial industry in Australia, and other countries.
+It is considered a relatively new and controversial industry in Australia and other countries.

-The likely target resources for seabed mining in the Northern Territory include: aggregate sands or gravels, mineral sands containing gold, diamonds and rare earth minerals, offshore salt deposits, and mineral deposits (manganese, phosphate, bauxite) that are extensions of known onshore resources.
-The techniques available for seabed exploration and mining are continually advancing and the methods most likely to be used in coastal waters of the Northern Territory involve scraping or excavating the seabed using hydraulic or mechanical dredges.
+The likely target resources for seabed mining in the NT include: aggregate sands or gravels, mineral sands containing gold, diamonds and rare earth minerals, offshore salt deposits, and mineral deposits (manganese, phosphate, bauxite) that are extensions of known onshore resources.
+The techniques available for seabed exploration and mining are continually advancing.
+Mining methods most likely to be used in coastal waters of the NT involve scraping or excavating the seabed using hydraulic or mechanical dredges, or use of vertical (from anchored platforms) and horizontal drilling (from an onshore base).

-The NT EPA's review describes the environmental values associated with the coastal waters of the Northern Territory that may be impacted by seabed mining, including biophysical, social and economic values.
-It identifies that seabed mining has the potential to impact these environmental values and other resource industries of the Northern Territory both directly, indirectly and cumulatively.
-The review describes the range of management measures that may be used to manage these impacts.
+The NT EPA's review describes the environmental values associated with the coastal waters of the NT that may be impacted by seabed mining, including biophysical, social and economic values.
+It identifies that seabed mining has the potential to impact these environmental values and other resource industries of the NT both directly, indirectly and cumulatively.
+The review describes the range of management measures that, depending on the scale, nature and location of a seabed mining proposal, may be available to seek to manage those impacts that are manageable while noting that the effectiveness of measures on some impacts will remain uncertain and some impacts could remain unacceptable.